 Creating a store website with an exceptional UX is one of the best ways that a smaller e-commerce store can stand out.
 Offering a superior website that is user-friendly is crucial for attracting customers and keeping them engaged.
 In fact, customers are even willing to pay up to 16% more when a company offers a better customer experience.

-While you certainly don’t need to copy every single one of Amazon’s website features, it is important to follow their lead by making your website customer-centric.
-Amazon prides itself on its ability to provide personalized product recommendations based on customer’s past purchases and searches.
+While you certainly don’t need to copy every single one of Amazon’s policies and website features, it is important to follow their lead by making your website customer-centric.
+Amazon’s policy is to provide personalized product recommendations based on customer’s past purchases and searches.
 While you may not be able to offer this customized experience on such a large scale, you can include some personalized touches by recommending similar products, providing upsells and cross-sells, or sending unique discounts and offers to customers.

 You should also make mobile optimization of your site a top priority – as more and more customers are opting to buy from their phones.
 Don’t skimp on the UX here; a bad mobile experience can send customers away.
 Be sure that your mobile version is simplistic and easy to use.